Maison Atia COVID-19 Initiatives

 Following the CDC recommendations for everyone to wear a homemade mask to fight the spread of the virus, our design team found a way to use some excess faux fur to make a handmade face mask lined in cotton.
 During this time of crisis we were able to donate over $3,500 to the Metropolitan Hospital in our new East Harlem neighborhood in NYC.

-Our handmade cotton faux fur masks are currently sold out, a new release of masks is scheduled later in June.
+Our handmade cotton faux fur masks are currently sold out, a new release of masks is scheduled later this year.
 Stay tuned on our Instagram @maisonatia and be sure to subscribe to our email list for updates.

-As New York City begins to slowly re-open, we are excited to resume working with our local craftsmen to bring you a new mask design.
+Since New York City has re-opened, we have resumed working with our local craftsmen to bring you a new mask design.
 We’ll continue to support the heroes of our local community in East Harlem by donating 25% of the revenues of our soon-to-be released mask to the Metropolitan Hospital.

 The #MaisonAtiaHeroes campaign celebrates individuals who are on the frontlines keeping our families safe and healthy during this time of uncertainty.
 We thank these heroes and hope our token of appreciation for their selflessness and courage will help brighten a bit their day.